CS257-F23/team-project-d/proposal.md

 Generally made unanimously or by general consensus.
 If someone feels especially strongly about one part of the project, we can discuss it further and come to an agreement.

 How will you divide the work?
 How we divide the work will change once we get started and see who is stronger in certain areas, but at any given time we will have the workload divided as equally as possible for everyone.
-Everyone will be working on a part of the project independently to avoid confusion and chaos within our work and if someone ever feels that they do not have a manageable amount of work we will make changes to fix the situation.
+Katherine will work on the section concerning concerns on abortion policy, Evelyn will do the effects of COVID, and Ella will focus on the different demographics.
+As we go along, we will divide up our work into different functions and writing the tests for our responsible functions.

 How will you ensure that everybody participates meaningfully?
 How will you make sure that everyone’s contribution is valued?
 If we are all treating each other’s ideas, thoughts, and opinions respectfully there should be no issue making sure everyone’s contribution is valued because everyone will be heard in the group and allowed to bring their own ideas to the table.